Caroline-A/Medical_education/README.md

 # Search strategy and analysis - Medical Education

 This repository contains a literature search strategy used for finding scientific publications about Medical Education research in Norway.
 The search strategy is provided in markdown format in the file "Search_strategy.md".
+It also contains code for the part of the bibliometric analysis carried out in R (file "Analysis_Rmarkdown.Rmd).

 Contributors:
 - Caroline Armitage (Senior Research Librarian, University of Bergen)